enewton/matlab-backports/README.md

 ## License

 Distributed under the MIT License.
-See LICENSE for more information.
+See [LICENSE](LICENSE) for more information.

 ## Contact

-Erik Newton - <erik_newton@hotmail.com>

 Project Link: <https://github.com/enewton/matlab-backports>